mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

    --email string       Required.
-The email address for the new user account.
-   --firstname string   Optional.
-The first name for the new user account.
-   -h, --help           help for create
+The email address for the new user account --firstname string   Optional.
+The first name for the new user account -h, --help           help for create
    --lastname string    Optional.
-The last name for the new user account.
-   --locale string      Optional.
-The locale (ex: en, fr) for the new user account.
-   --nickname string    Optional.
-The nickname for the new user account.
-   --password string    Required.
-The password for the new user account.
+The last name for the new user account --locale string      Optional.
+The locale (ex: en, fr) for the new user account --nickname string    Optional.
+The nickname for the new user account --password string    Required.
+The password for the new user account --system_admin       Optional.
-   --system_admin       Optional.
 If supplied, the new user will be a system administrator.
-Defaults to false.
-   --username string    Required.
-Username for the new user account.
+Defaults to false --username string    Required.
+Username for the new user account

 Options Inherited from Parent Commands